Co-author: Michelle Norton

 One option is to transfer all your existing debt onto a single credit card.
 In addition to making it easier to manage your debt by collecting it all into a single parcel, you can often pay back your debt at a lower interest rate.

-If you are considering this though, you definitely need to think about the annual fee attached to the balance transfer card.
+If you are considering this, though, you definitely need to think about the annual fee attached to the balance transfer card.
 Just because a card has a long 0% timeframe, it’s not necessarily going to be the best deal if it comes with a high annual fee.

 Also, find out exactly how long the introductory rate lasts for, and how high the revert rate is after this time, otherwise you could end up just adding to your debt.
+And, don’t forget, this lower rate is just for the existing purchases, not for new purchases made on that card.

 Another debt consolidation option is to take out a personal loan.

 Personal loans can be either secured or unsecured, and may offer a lower interest rate than credit cards.
-Secured loans can use your house, car or other assets as security, and typically have lower interest rates than unsecured options.
+Secured loans can use your house, car or other assets as security and, typically, have lower interest rates than unsecured options.
 However, if you encounter financial problems and default on your new loan, you might lose your house or your car.

 Unsecured loans don’t use your assets as security, but usually have higher interest rates than a secured loan.
 Further, these types of loans can be harder to obtain, particularly if you have a bad credit rating.